 - Theft, misappropriation, or improper dissipation of assets

 Executor-beneficiary conflict of interest is another primary reason for disputes.
 Executors have a duty to act in the beneficiaries' best interest.
 Aside from receiving compensation in the form of an executor fee, they are not entitled to benefit from the will.
 (They can, of course, benefit as beneficiaries, but not as executors.)

 Power of Attorney Disputes

-An enduring power of attorney that is in effect gives one or more people the power to manage a person's assets while they are still alive.
-Older adults often appoint family members as their attorneys if they are having difficulty managing their financial affairs, or if they want to ensure their affairs are properly managed if they become mentally incompetent.
+An enduring power of attorney that is, in effect, gives one or more people the power to manage a person's assets while they are still alive.
+Older adults often appoint family members as their attorneys if they are having difficulty managing their financial affairs or want to ensure their affairs are properly managed if they become mentally incompetent.

 In most cases, a power of attorney causes no issues.
-However, once the attorneys begin managing the donor's affairs, there may be disagreements among family members, especially siblings, which can lead to legal disputes.
+However, once the attorneys begin managing the donor's affairs, there may be disagreements among family members, especially siblings, leading to legal disputes.
 For example:

 - An attorney may be accused, rightly or wrongly, of exerting undue influence on the donor to obtain a power of attorney.

 - Other family members, especially siblings, may question the actions taken by the attorney if they feel that it will negatively affect their inheritance.